 The Cooperative Agricultural Research Center Coordinates research in four (4) program areas: Animal Systems, Food Systems, Plant and Environmental Systems, and Socioeconomic and Family Systems.
-The overall goal of the Animal Systems Program area is to increase the efficiency of producing food from animals.
+The overall goal of the Animal Systems Program area is to increase the efficiency of production and value of farm animals.
 This is accomplished through research activities which generate scientific and technical information on animal production systems that are applicable locally, nationally and internationally.
 Key research projects are designed to improve scientific understanding of the physiological mechanisms affecting reproduction, growth and performance.
 These understandings are crucial for development of efficient production practices and for the promotion of a healthy and competitive livestock industry.
-Application of this science-based information allows for the development of humane and cost-effective practices which promote animal well-being and minimize stress.
-It is also necessary to produce animals which provide consumers with the quality meat, milk and value-added products at an affordable price.
+Application of this science-based information allows for the development of humane and costeffective practices which promote animal well-being and minimize stress.
+It is also necessary to produce animals which provide consumers with quality meat, milk and value-added products at an affordable price.
 High production efficiency is a critical element for expanding local and national markets and effectively competing in global markets.

-Research Scientists at the Cooperative Agricultural Research Center have therefore have established research projects that relate specifically to eight of the key themes: 1) Adding value to new and old products, 2) Agricultural Competitiveness, 3) Agricultural profitability, 4) Animal genomics, 5) Animal health, 6) Animal production efficiency, 7) Grazing, and 8) Biotechnology.
+Research Scientists at the Cooperative Agricultural Research Center have therefore established research projects that relate specifically to eight of the key themes: 1) Adding value to new and old products, 2) Agricultural Competitiveness, 3) Agricultural profitability, 4) Animal genomics, 5) Animal health, 6) Animal production efficiency, 7) Grazing, and 8) Biotechnology.
 The major animal specie used at our center is goats; however, much work is being done with poultry, swine, and to a lessor extent, beef cattle.
-Most research projects are designed to provide practical information as well as generate basic scientific information.

-A major success of our animal systems research program is that more and more producers are looking to us for practical ways to make their operations more viable.
+A major success of our animal systems research program is practical of the work that we do.
 With the repeal of mohair subsidies, for instance, goat producers are looking more to goat meat production, and value-added products from goats.
 Our research and technical assistance efforts are geared to address these issues.
 Within the last few years we have re-directed efforts to address to four (4) major areas of concern in the goat industry: 1) Grading standards for goat meat, 2) Grading standards for goat milk, 3) Marketing channels for goat meat and meat products, and 4) Improved goat genetics.
-In October 2001, the Institutional Meat Purchase Specification (IMPS) for fresh goats was officially accepted and published by USDA.
-Much of the work done on this effort involved Research Scientists from our International Goat Research Center, along with
+The Institutional Meat Purchase Specification (IMPS) standards for fresh goats that was officially accepted by USDA has had a tremendous impact on the procurement and marketing of goat meat.

-Scientists from Louisiana State and Southern University's in Baton Rouge, LA, the Louisiana Department of Agriculture, and AMS Personnel stationed in Louisiana.
-These standards have enhanced the procurement and marketing of goat meat.
 It enhances efficiency thereby increasing the profitability to producers, processor, as well as retailers.
 The consumer benefits by getting a quality product they can rely on.
-Two years ago, scientists at our Center began work on developing standards for goat milk.
+Scientists at our Center are working on developing standards for goat milk.
 This is a collaborative project with USDA/ARS and AMS.
-Results from this work will lead to separate grading standards for goat's milk, separate and apart from cow's milk.
+Results from this work will enhance the market value of goat milk.
+Key Themes